You are currently viewing 3a. How Anxiety Affects Breathing | What Happens Under Stress

 1. What Did You Notice About Your Breathing?

-Some people call it belly breathing (I cover this over in Part Two: 🌿→ belly breathing), but personally, I think the balloon analogy says it best.
 Imagine your breath is like blowing up a balloon: you breathe in, and it expands.
-Then, if you let go before tying it (which happens to me every time — I hate balloons!), it slowly deflates.
-Our breath can follow the same pattern — as we inhale, the belly gently expands; as we exhale, it naturally softens back in.
+Then, if you let go before tying it (which happens to me every time, I hate balloons!), it slowly deflates.
+Our breath can follow the same pattern, as we inhale, the belly expands; as we exhale, it naturally goes back in.

-If you’re into yoga, this may sound familiar — the breath often guides us through downward-facing dog and all the other lovely yoga poses.
+If you’re into yoga, this may sound familiar, the breath often guides us through downward-facing dog and all the other lovely yoga poses.
 But even then, it can be tricky to grasp at first.
 If you’re anything like me, you’re focused on staying upright, and the breath ends up somewhere in the background.

 So, when I was trying to figure this out, I found that lying down with one hand on my stomach helped a lot.
 It lets you feel the expansion and release more clearly, with the added bonus of giving you a moment to rest (not that I ever need an excuse!).